 Step 4 — Moreover, when you’ve set your popup for the Entire Site, but you don’t want to show it on specific post, you can easily add Exclude conditions and apply it to the needed post, so the popup won’t be shown there.

-So, now you know how to apply the popup to different locations with the help of display conditions settings.
-Hope this tutorial will help you to make your work with popups easier and even more exciting!
+So, now you know how to apply the popup to different locations with the help of display conditions settings of JetPopup plugin.
+Hope this tutorial helped you to make your work with popups easier and even more exciting!